35 Best Sites Like eBay To Sell and Buy Stuff

 depop

-Depop offers a wide range of shipping options, so buyers can choose the option that best suits their needs.
+• There is a range of shipping options, so buyers can choose the option that best suits their needs.

 3. Poshmark